I give more than I take

 I hate being ignored

-I can feel other people's emotions with my heart
+I can feel others emotions with my heart

-I want to stress here that I am writing this from the perspective of a childless, unmarried, middle aged woman who can't grasp that she's in her 40's.
+***I want to make note here that I am writing this from the perspective of a childless, unmarried, middle aged woman who still can't grasp that she's in her mid 40's.***

 The message I am sharing is that we are all capable of looking after ourselves.
-It doesn’t have to be for $400/wk.
 There are so many ways to survive and thrive when you are willing to think and search for opportunities.
+You don't have to live like me, renting a house alone.
 House sitting is a great way to see the world.
-Tiny homes on wheels.
-Tiny homes on a small lot.
+Tiny homes on wheels or on a small lot.
 Live-in care giving.
 Renting a room in another person's home, feeling good knowing you are helping them pay off debt.
-It's healthy to think about helping others and not just ourselves.
+(It's healthy to think about helping others and not just ourselves.)